MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: MESA Models of Nova Outbursts

 \subsection{CO Novae}

 A few CO nova models are included in the present discussion as a link to Paper~I and also as an illustration of application of the NuGrid MPPNP code for post-processing of CO nova models.
-All the results relevant to the CO nova models are presented in Figs.~\ref{fig:f1} and \ref{fig:f12}, and at the beginning of Table~\ref{tab:tab1}.
-The upper panel in Fig.~\ref{fig:f1} compares two $T_{\rm max}$-trajectories extracted from our MESA simulations of nova outbursts occurring on a CO WD with the same mass, $M_{\rm WD} = 1.15\,M_\odot$, and initial central temperature, $T_{\rm WD} = 10$ MK ($\log_{10}L_{\rm WD}/L_\odot = -2.69$; for the correspondence between WD's initial central temperature and luminosity, $T_{\rm WD}$ and $L_{\rm WD}$, see Table~\ref{tab:tab1}), and for the same accretion rate, $\dot{M} = 10^{-11}\,M_\odot/\mbox{yr}$.
-The only difference between the models is that the one has been computed using the small nuclear network {\tt nova.net} that includes 33 isotopes from H to $^{26}$Mg coupled by 65 reactions, while the other with the extended network of 48 isotopes and 120 reactions, {\tt nova\_ext.net}.
-The good agreement between the two trajectories, even for a relatively low $T_{\rm WD}$ and slow accretion rate that leads to a stronger outburst, confirms our choice of {\tt nova.net} as a sufficient nuclear network for the MESA CO nova models in Paper~I. The lower panel shows the results of the post-processing nucleosynthesis simulations carried out for one of the CO nova models considered in Paper~I. Our results qualitatively agree with those of \cite[][see their Fig.\,1]{jose:98} for a CO nova model with similar parameters and with those produced by the MESA code alone (see Fig.~5 in Paper~I).
+All the results relevant to the CO nova models are presented in Figs.~\ref{fig:f1}A, \ref{fig:f4}, \ref{fig:f2}, and at the beginning of Table~\ref{tab:tab1}.
+Fig.~\ref{fig:f1}A compares two $T_{\rm max}$-trajectories extracted from our MESA simulations of nova outbursts occurring on a CO WD with the same mass, $M_{\rm WD} = 1.15\,M_\odot$, and initial central temperature, $T_{\rm WD} = 10$ MK ($\log_{10}L_{\rm WD}/L_\odot = -2.69$; for the correspondence between WD's initial central temperature and luminosity, $T_{\rm WD}$ and $L_{\rm WD}$, see Table~\ref{tab:tab1}), and for the same accretion rate, $\dot{M} = 10^{-11}\,M_\odot/\mbox{yr}$.
+The only difference between the models is that the one has been computed using the small nuclear network {\tt nova\_CO.net} that includes 33 isotopes from H to $^{26}$Mg coupled by 65 reactions, while the other with the extended network of 48 isotopes and 120 reactions, {\tt nova\_ONe.net}.
+The good agreement between the two trajectories, even for a relatively low $T_{\rm WD}$ and slow accretion rate that lead to a stronger outburst, confirms our choice of {\tt nova\_CO.net} as a sufficient nuclear network for the MESA CO nova models in Paper~I. Fig.~\ref{fig:f4} shows the results of the post-processing nucleosynthesis simulations carried out for one of the CO nova models considered in Paper~I. Our final abundances of the stable isotopes divided by their corresponding solar abundances change with the increasing mass number in a fashion closely resembling that seen in Fig.\,1 of \cite{jose:98} for a CO nova model with similar parameters as well as that produced by the MESA code alone (see Fig.~5 in Paper~I).
+However, when our nova yields are compared with those from the literature for individual isotopes, the differences can reach an order of magnitude for some isotopes, or even a larger factor for a few other isotopes.
+A similar conclusion can also be made when one compares on an isotope by isotope basis the nova yields published by \cite{jose:98} and \cite{starrfield:09}.
+This is probably caused by differences in many ingredients, such as initial abundances, reaction rates, computer code details etc., that are used to model nova outbursts.